-- 291.310.
-Competent authorities should assess interest rate risk arising from interest-rate-sensitive positions from non-trading on and off-balance sheet activities (commonly referred to as interest rate risk in the bankingnon-trading book, or IRRBB), including hedges for these positions, irrespective of their evaluation recognition and measurement, and irrespective of the recognition and measurement of losses and gains, for accounting purposes (note that credit spread risk arising from some bankingnon-trading book positions is covered in the section on market risk). - 292.311.
-Competent authorities should consider the following sub-categories when assessing IRRBB: - a. risks related to the timing mismatch in the maturity and re-pricing of assets, liabilities and off-balance sheet short and long term positions (re-pricing risk); - b. risk arising from changes in the slope and shape of the yield curve (yield curve risk): - risks arising from hedging exposure to one interest rate with exposure to a rate that re-prices under slightly different conditions (basis risk); and - d. risks arising from options, including embedded options, e.g. consumers redeeming fixed rate products when market rates change (option risk). - a.
-Gap risk risk resulting from the term structure of interest rate sensitive instruments that arises from differences in the timing of their rate changes, covering changes to the term structure of interest rates occurring consistently across the yield curve (parallel risk) or differentially by period (non-parallel risk); - b.
+- 310. Competent authorities should assess interest rate risk arising from interest-rate-sensitive positions from non-trading on and off-balance sheet activities (commonly referred to as interest rate risk in the non-trading book, or IRRBB), including hedges for these positions, irrespective of their recognition and measurement, and irrespective of the recognition and measurement of losses and gains, for accounting purposes (note that credit spread risk arising from some non-trading book positions is covered in the section on market risk). - 311.
+Competent authorities should consider the following sub-categories when assessing IRRBB: - a.
+Gap risk risk resulting from the term structure of interest rate sensitive instruments that arises from differences in the timing of their rate changes, covering changes to the term structure of interest rates occurring consistently across the yield curve (parallel risk) or differentially by period (non-parallel risk).

+- b.
 Basis risk risk arising from the impact of relative changes in interest rates on interest rate sensitive instruments that have similar tenors but are priced using different interest rate indices.
-It arises from the imperfect correlation in the adjustment of the rates earned and paid on different interest rate sensitive instruments with otherwise similar rate change characteristics; and - c.
-Option risk risk arising from options, including embedded options, where the institution or its customer can alter the level and timing of their cash flows, namely the risk arising from interest rate sensitive instruments where the holder will almost certainly exercise the option if it is in their financial interest to do so (automatic option risk) and the risk arising from flexibility embedded implicitly or within the terms of interest rate sensitive instruments, such that changes in interest rates may affect a change in the behaviour of the client (behavioural option risk).

-293.312.
-Competent authorities should take into account whether the guidance established in the EBA guidelines issued in accordance with Article 98(5) of Directive 2013/36/EU is implemented prudently by the institution.
-This is particularly true for the calculation of the supervisory shockoutlier.test specified in Article 98(5) of this Directive and any other supervisory outlier test, as well as for the institution's internal interest rate risk identification, measurement, monitoring and control procedures.
+It arises from the imperfect correlation in the adjustment of the rates earned and paid on different interest rate sensitive instruments with otherwise similar rate change characteristics. - c.
+Option risk risk arising from options (embedded and explicit), whereby the institution or its customer can alter the level and timing of their cash flows, namely the risk arising from interest rate sensitive instruments where the holder will almost certainly exercise the option if it is in their financial interest to do so (embedded or explicit automatic options) and the risk arising from flexibility embedded implicitly or within the terms of interest rate sensitive instruments, such that changes in interest rates may affect a change in the behaviour of the client (embedded behavioural option risk). - 312.
+Competent authorities should take into account whether the guidance established in the EBA Guidelines on the management of interest rate risk arising from non-trading book activities (EBA Guidelines on IRRBB)18 issued in accordance with Article 98(5) of Directive 2013/36/EU are implemented prudently by the institution.
+This applies particularly to the calculation of the supervisory outlier test specified in Article 98(5) of this Directive and any other supervisory outlier test, as well as to the institution's internal interest rate risk identification, measurement, monitoring and control procedures.